jaeestee/homeworkcoe332/homework06/README.md

 ```
 > This will send a get request using curl to the app that should be running.

-If done properly, the end of the output should look similar to one of these 3 outputs:
+If done properly, the end of the output should look similar to one of these 2 output possibilities:
 - Output possibility 1:
 ```
     ],